-Management has determined that the Series A Stock is more akin to a debt security than equity primarily because it contains a mandatory 2-year redemption at the option of the holder, which only occurs if the Series A Stock is not converted to common stock.
+Management has determined that the Series A Stock is more akin to a debt security than equity primarily because it contains a mandatory 2-year redemption date at the option of the holder (which pursuant to the December 2023 modification signed by both Series A Stockholders, was changed to December 31, 2024 from December 31, 2023), which only occurs if the Series A Stock is not converted to common stock.
 Therefore, management has presented the Series A Stock outside of permanent equity as mezzanine equity, which resides between liabilities and equity.